AlgRUC/JittorGeometric/README.md

    ```bash
    pip install -r requirements.txt
    ```
-4. When you install the Python package from source code, run the following command:
+4. To install the Python package from the source code:
    ```bash
    git clone https://github.com/AlgRUC/JittorGeometric.git
    cd "the project root directory that contains the setup.py file"